 But the cultural aspect of class has so far largely been ignored, perhaps because it is a broad yet subtle concept that can be difficult to measure.
 The problem is, if we don’t measure it, we can’t know how important it is and how much it influences people’s chances in life.

-The Great British Class Survey will measure the cultural dimension of class for the first time, and will put into place another missing piece in a complex and fascinating puzzle.
+The Great British Class Survey measured the cultural dimension of class for the first time.

 BBC Lab UK's Great British Class Survey was designed by Professor Mike Savage and Professor Fiona Devine.
 Professor Mike Savage, a Fellow of the British Academy, is Professor of Sociology and Director of the York European Centre for Cultural Sociology at the University of York.
 Between 2004 and 2010 he was also Director of the ESRC Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester.
 Professor Fiona Devine (OBE) is Professor of Sociology and Head of the School of Social Sciences at the University of Manchester.
 The data from this survey will be analysed by Professors Savage and Devine and the findings will be published in a suitable peer-reviewed journal.